-While many in the digital currency cypherpunk world attempted to address this issue, Satoshi Nakamoto was the first to find success.
+While many in the digital currency cypherpunk world attempted to address this issue, Satoshi Nakamoto was the first to find success in applying decentralized technology.

-The concept behind Nakamoto’s solution is simple, instead of one server or entity keeping track of who has what coin at what time, the entire network does this work.
+The concept behind Nakamoto’s solution is simple, instead of one server or entity keeping track of who has what coin at a certain time, the entire network does this work.
 Bitcoin software creates a ledger of transactions which is copied and shared among all the nodes on the network.

-Cryptocurrencies are a digital store of monetary value the primary use of which is for buying and selling goods, services, or property.
-Cryptocurrencies are cryptographically secured against counterfeit and often are not issued or controlled by any centralized authority.
-Cryptocurrencies can be referred to as tokens or coins.
-We’ll cover the difference between the two in an upcoming lesson.
+Cryptocurrencies are a digital store of monetary value, the primary use of which is for buying and selling goods, services, or property.
+They are cryptographically secured against counterfeit and are not issued or controlled by any centralized authority.
+Cryptocurrencies can be referred to as tokens or coins; We will cover the difference between the two in an upcoming lesson.
 The most popular cryptocurrency is bitcoin, though there are currently thousands of different cryptocurrency options.

-A key aspect of cryptocurrency is that it is decentralized.
+A key aspect of cryptocurrency is decentralization.
 There is no central authority with the ability to control your cryptocurrency.
 There is no one entity that controls the monetary policy of a cryptocurrency.
+Instead, decisions are made by the blockchain’s users.
 Decentralization is enabled by solving the Byzantine Generals’ Problem.
 This ensures that the system will continue to function even if a user tries to pass along invalid data.
 We’ll explore this problem in the next lesson.